 All curriculum areas will monitor and review the teaching and assessment of literacy within their subject areas by annually reviewing schemes of work and the delivery of literacy, especially vocabulary teaching, within lessons.
 We invest heavily in high quality CPD for all our teaching staff on a termly basis focusing on aspects of the core principals of our literacy policy.
-Our well established 'Literacy Impact' group is attended by a Learning and Teaching TLR holders or a departmental representative from all curriculum areas, they are vital in disseminating professional learning regarding literacy to their teams.
+Our well established 'Literacy Impact' group is attended by a representative from all curriculum areas, they are vital in disseminating professional learning regarding literacy to their teams.